Genealogy Studies Program

 Recommended Time Commitment: 20-30 hours/week*

-*The amount of time spent in the course is based on the student’s knowledge and experience in the field.
+*The amount of time spent in the course is based on the student’s knowledge and experience in the field and on a student’s past educational experiences.
+Students that meet the prerequisites for the course are most likely to succeed and earn the course certificate.

 This module provides practical examples, intriguing cases, and in-class problem solving that define the parameters of ethical forensic work.
-Generally the most lucrative of the genealogical specialties, forensic research is done for legal purposes, often at the direction of an attorney, law enforcement, the medical community, or the Department of Defense.
-Exercises in tracing heirs for probate, identifying people in old photographs, finding birth parents or lost children through autosomal DNA, or naming the unknown dead will expand students’ genealogical toolkits.
+Generally the most lucrative of the genealogical specialties, forensic research is done for legal purposes, often at the direction of an attorney, law enforcement, or the Department of Defense.
+Exercises in tracing heirs for probate, finding living individuals, and identifying unknown parentage through autosomal DNA are included among the course’s assignments.

 Required Course Materials